 The archive storage engine allows you to store a large number of records, which for archiving purpose, into a compressed format to save disk space.
 The archive storage engine compresses a record when it is inserted and decompress it using zlib library as it is read.

-The CSV storage engine stores data in comma-separated values file format.
+The CSV storage engine stores data in comma-separated values (CSV) file format.
 A CSV table brings a convenient way to migrate data into non-SQL applications such as spreadsheet software.

 CSV table does not support NULL data type and read operation requires a full table scan.

 The FEDERATED storage engine allows you to manage data from a remote MySQL server without using cluster or replication technology.
 The local federated table stores no data.
 When you query data from a local federated table, the data is pull automatically from the remote federated tables.

 Choosing MySQL Table Types

 You can download the following checklist to choose the most appropriate storage engine, or table type, based on various criteria.

-In this tutorial, we’ve discussed about various MySQL storage engines available in MySQL.
+In this tutorial, you have learned various storage engines or table types available in MySQL.